 As mentioned above, the common law privacy right is primarily a right to keep secret one's writings, papers, and other personal expressions.
 It cannot be abrogated without the consent of the person whose sentiments are at issue.
-More than a century ago, Warren and Brandeis described the breadth and strength of the right, saying:
+More than a century ago, Warren and Brandeis described the breadth and strength of the right in an influential article, saying:

+It is immaterial whether it be by word or by signs, in painting, by sculpture, or in music.
 Neither does the existence of the right depend upon the nature or value of the thought or emotion, nor upon the excellence of the means of expression.
 The same protection is accorded to a casual letter or an entry in a diary and to the most valuable poem or essay, to a botch or daub and to a masterpiece.
 In every such case the individual is entitled to decide whether that which is his shall be given to the public.

-Warren & Brandeis, supra, at 199.
+Warren and Brandeis, supra, at 199.